mauriciofmota/Mauricio-Site/readme.md

 Hiring managers, technical screeners, and recruiters are fully authorized and encouraged to clone, review, and inspect the source architecture for professional and technical engineering evaluation.

-Replication, unauthorized public hosting, or direct cloning of the interface visual elements, layout design tokens, or embedded sandbox game loops for personal portfolio use is strictly prohibited.
+Replication, unauthorized public hosting, or direct cloning of the interface visual elements, layout design tokens, or embedded systems for personal portfolio use is strictly prohibited.